Narrative Futures Writing Prompts

 For your second exercise, instead of a broad think piece, I’d like you specifically to imagine waking up in a human settlement in 10,000 years’ time, suddenly shunted forward from here and now.
 This time, focus on the descriptive specifics of your experience, not the ideas.
 Write a few paragraphs or pages showing us how it feels, smells, tastes, sounds.
 Is gravity different?
 Who’s around you?
 Where are you?
 You know nothing about the world you’re in and you can only start to piece it together with these immediate sensory stimuli.

-Compare your responses to any others that have been shared.
-How does your vision match and differ from other visions?
+How does your vision match and differ from other visions of the deep future?
 What do you think this says about your creative imagination?